syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

     }
 }
 {% endhighlight %}
+{% endtabs %}

 ## Events

 The SfDataGrid provides you the following events for exporting:

-* [RowExporting](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportingController~RowExporting_EV.html) – This event is raised while exporting a row at the execution time before the row is exported.
+* [RowExporting](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportingController~RowExporting_EV.html): Raised while exporting a row at the execution time.
-* [CellExporting](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportingController~CellExporting_EV.html) – This event is raised while exporting a cell at the execution time before the cell is exported.
+* [CellExporting](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportingController~CellExporting_EV.html): Raised while exporting a cell at the execution time.

 ### RowExporting

-The [DataGridRowPdfExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventhandler.html) delegate allows you to customize the styles for record rows and group caption rows.
+The [DataGridRowPdfExportingEventHandler](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventhandler.html) delegate allows customizing the styles for record rows and group caption rows.
 The `RowExporting` event is triggered with [DataGridRowPdfExportingEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventArgs.html) that contains the following properties:

-* [PdfGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventArgs~PdfGrid.html) – You can use this property to customize the PdfGrid’s properties such as `Background`, `CellPadding`, `CellSpacing` etc.
+* [PdfGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventArgs~PdfGrid.html): Customizes the properties of pdfGrid such as `Background`, `CellPadding`, `CellSpacing`, etc.
-* [PdfRow](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventArgs~PdfRow.html) – Specifies the `PDFGridRow` to be exported.
-You can use this to customize the properties of particular row.
+* [PdfRow](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventArgs~PdfRow.html): Specifies the `PDFGridRow` to be exported.
+You can use this to customize the properties of a particular row.
-* [Record](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventArgs~PdfRow.html) – Gets the collection of underlying data objects that are exported.
+* [Record](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventArgs~PdfRow.html): Gets the collection of exported underlying data objects.
-* [RowType](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventArgs~RowType.html) – Specifies the row type by using `ExportRowType` `Enum`.
+* [RowType](http://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridRowPdfExportingEventArgs~RowType.html): Specifies the row type by using `ExportRowType` `Enum`.
 You can use this property to check the row type and apply different styles based on the row type.

-You can use this event to customize the properties of the grid rows that are exported to PDF.
+You can use this event to customize the properties of the grid rows exported to PDF.
 The following code example illustrates how to change the background color of the record rows and caption summary rows while exporting.

+{% tabs %}
 {% highlight c# %}
 //HandlingRowExportingEvent for exporting to PDF DataGridPdfExportingController pdfExport = new DataGridPdfExportingController ();